savatware/mapstruct-spring-addons/README.md

 These additions provide functionality which is not available in [MapStruct](https://github.com/mapstruct/mapstruct), and also not available in [MapStruct Spring Extensions](https://github.com/mapstruct/mapstruct-spring-extensions).

+Similarly as MapStruct, this library uses JSR-269 annotation processing for code generation.

 #### Table of Contents
 <!-- TOC -->
 * [Set up](#set-up)